Tawakkol Karman: Post-Nobel Prize

 After the announcement, Karman traveled to Qatar where she met with Sheikh Tamim bin Hamad Al Thani and also requested the Doha Centre for Media Freedom's assistance to set up a television and radio station, which would be named Belqees TV, in honour of the Queen of Sheba, in order to support female journalists and to broadly educate Yemeni journalists.
 She is on the International Advisory Board of the MBI Al Jaber Media Institute in Yemen which offers free training in all aspects of journalism.

 She also made a video message in Washington, D.C., on 25 October on the occasion of the release of the 14th annual report of the Observatory for the Protection of Human Rights Defenders (OBS) by the International Federation of Human Rights (FIDH) and the World Organisation Against Torture (OMCT).
 The report included information about the Arab Spring, Yemen, and Karman.

 She was selected as the first place of the Foreign Policy top 100 global thinkers of 2011.

 She has given scholarships to promising students from Yemen to study at Istanbul Aydın University at undergraduate and postgraduate level, in conjunction with the MBI Al Jaber Foundation.

 Karman has spoken at colleges and universities across the globe.
 She spoke at Elizabethtown College and discussed women, human rights and the Arab Revolution.

 Regarding the Yemeni Civil War (2015–present), she blames the Houthis for the conflict.

+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose her for 2011.